ghosthunter15/updater/README.md

 This applets paths are setup for termux users.
 This applet, updates your apt packages and fully upgrades apt.

-added an easy install
+Added an easy install.

-added a unsignd tag?
+Added a unsignd tag?
-added improvements
+Added improvements
-improvements added to the testing function.
+Improvements added to the testing function.